fagnercarvalho/fagnercarvalho/README.md

 I'm Fagner and I have more 14+ years of experience in Tech, having worked in companies of all sizes in different technologies (Go, C#, JavaScript, Java).

+Most important projects I worked in the past:
+- A payment gateway responsible for over 25 million dollars in transactions for customers in the US.
+- A waste management application used by 100+ clients and multiple truck drivers each.
+- A hotel reservation site used for more than 120+ events a year in the US for the health industry.
+- An internship site used by more than 30000 grad and post grad students in one of the best universities in Latin America.
+- Actively contributed in open source projects such as .NET Core, Entity Framework Core and ASP.NET Core.

 My current focus is fintech and observability in a Fintech in Canada but before I worked with:
 - The 2nd biggest Credit Union in Brazil (Sicredi) with Java where I was responsible for maintaining their internal systems.
 - The 5th biggest Life Insurance company in Brazil (Seguros Unimed) with C# where I was responsible for maintaining logic to calculate premiums and create policy and also automate processes to improve Developer Experience